 The bulk troops of the Oracle Think Tank company in Cardfight Vangaurd are all nuns with theme names related to chocolate called "battle sisters".
 They all carry excessive amounts of weaponry, be it knives, miniguns or otherwise.
 This is somewhat able to get a pass because they do not serve a church but instead serve a Big Good corporation run by a Japanese goddess.

 In La Pucelle, Prier is rude, very violent (inside and outside her demon hunting job), steals on occasion from the Church, doesn't take prayer that seriously, and sometimes outright decides to go against their own Holy Scriptures.
-Everyone calls her out on that, especially since she aims to become The Messiah.
+Everyone calls her out on that.

 Keep in mind Prier apparently really did become a Demon Overlord in the Disgaea games.

 Ironically enough, in La Pucelle, the goddess Poitreene SAYS she shouldn't be worshiped, she's just as "aspect" of Light in general.

 Skullgirls has Double, the demon who's true appearance is a morphing creature of Body Horror.
 Played with in that she is an agent of the Trinity

 The H-Game series Kango Shicyauzo features one nun who 'sometimes falls asleep when she is in bed with a boyfriend', a second who apparently fell in love with a priest and joined the sisterhood in order to stalk him, and a third who is the biological mother of one of her students...

 In the iPhone app and Xbox Indie game Twin Blades , we might excuse the heavy weapons she carts around as necessary for killing zombies.
 The revealing red dress and white stockings, though...